 True.
 Finally, a little help!

-Your cat's whiskers can give you insight into her mood.
+Your pet's whiskers can give you insight into her mood.
 If you know how to read them, you can figure out what's going on behind that stoic little face.

 According to the Cornell University College of Veterinary Medicine, your cat's whiskers can indicate a few different moods: